LamaX1/ComputerSecurity-Project/README.md

 5- If you select Encrypt/Decrypt option then it will ask you to choose between (1) File (2) Folder

-6- The file name is path for both the file/the folder
+6- The file name is the path for both the file/the folder

 7- You can take the path for file or folder from C->user->username->document -> project-> security.txt

 8- Copy the path
 	- Go to the IDE and right click to paste the path
-		note: the txt file name you will write it like security.txt
+		Note: the txt file name you will write it like security.txt

 9- choose the algorithm